OpenBitcoinPrivacyProject/wallet-ratings/2015-1/criteria.md

 					</li>
 					<li>Feedback:
 						<ol type="a">
-							<li>Visually indicates to user when inputs from different accounts/pockets are merged before the transaction is broadcast.</li>
+							<li>Visually indicates to user when inputs from different accounts/pockets are merged before the transaction is broadcast, or prohibits this operation entirely.</li>
 						</ol>
 					</li>
 				</ol>